Summary of Eat that Frog

 CHAPTER 6 Use the ABCDE Method Continually

-The first law of success is concentration to bend all the energies to one point, and to go directly to that point, looking neither to the right or to the left.
+The first law of success is concentration– to bend all the energies to one point, and to go directly to that point, looking neither to the right or to the left.

-You start with a list of everything you have to do for the coming day.
-You then place an A, B, C, D or E before each item on your list before you begin the first task.
+coming day.
+You then place an A, B, C, D or E before each item on your list

-• An "A" item is defined as something that is very important.
+- An "A" item is defined as something that is very important.
 This is something that you must do.
 This is a task for which there can be serious consequences if you do it or fail to do it, like visiting a key customer or finishing a report for your boss that she needs for an upcoming board meeting.
 These are the frogs of your life.
 If you have more than one "A" task, you prioritize these tasks by writing A-1, A-2, A-3, and so on in front of each item.
 Your A-1 task is your biggest, ugliest frog of all.

-• A "B" item is defined as a task that you should do.
+- A "B" item is defined as a task that you should do.
 But it only has mild consequences.
 These are the tadpoles of your work life.
 This means that someone may be unhappy or inconvenienced if you don't do it, but it is nowhere as important as an "A" task.
 The rule is that you should never do a "B" task when there is an "A" task left undone.

-• A "C" task is defined as something that would be nice to do, but for which there are no consequences at all, whether you do it or not.
+- A "C" task is defined as something that would be nice to do, but for which there are no consequences at all, whether you do it or not.
 "C" tasks include phoning a friend, having coffee or lunch with a coworker or completing some personal business during work hours.
 This sort of activity has no affect at all on your work life.

-• A "D" task is defined as something you can delegate to someone else.
+- A "D" task is defined as something you can delegate to someone else.
 The rule is that you should delegate everything that anyone else can do so that you can free up more time for the "A" tasks that only you can do.

-• An "E" task is defined as something that you can eliminate altogether and it won't make any real difference.
+- An "E" task is defined as something that you can eliminate altogether and it won't make any real difference.
 This may be a task that was important at one time but which is no longer relevant to yourself or anyone else.
 Often it is something you continue to do out of habit or because you enjoy it.
-But every minute that you spend on an E task is time taken away from a task or activity that can make a real difference in your life.
+But every minute that you spend on an “E” task is time taken away from a task or activity that can make a real difference in your life.

 CHAPTER 7 Focus On Key Result Areas

-When every physical and mental resource is focused, ones power to solve a problem multiplies tremendously.
+When every physical and mental resource is focused, one’s power to solve a problem multiplies tremendously.

 Each job can be broken down into about five to seven key result areas, seldom more.
 These are the results that you absolutely, positively have to get to fulfill your responsibilities and make your maximum contribution to your organization.